srl-labs/containerlab/docs/windows.md

 1. Unregistering a WSL VM will remove the VM.
 You should reference a WSL instance by the name you saw in the `wsl -l -v` command.
 2. Installing a new WSL system will prompt you to choose a username and password.

 Once the installation is complete, you will enter the WSL shell, which is a regular Linux shell[^2].

-Congratulations, you have a working WSL system that can run containerlab.
+It is recommended to reboot your Windows system after installing the WSL.
+When the reboot is done you have a working WSL system that can run containerlab, congratulations!

 ## Installing docker and containerlab on WSL